joemarlo/Social-Security/README.md

 # Social-Security

 A Social Security benefits calculator that optimizes for claim age based on expected investment return and one's life expectancy (longevity).
+It answers the question: should I claim early and invest my benefits or wait until age 70 to receive the largest amount?
+That depends on your investment return and longevity.

 ## To-do list